-Before Christianity came to West Africa in the period following the Trans-Atlantic Slave Trade, the West Africans practiced the Vodoun Religion and the principles of Voudon would provide the basis for the new hybrid Haitian Religion of Voodoo which would originate and appear on the Slave Island of St. Domingue.
+Before Christianity came to West Africa in the period following the Trans-Atlantic Slave Trade, the West Africans practiced the African Vodoun Religion and Voudon would provide the basis for the new hybrid Haitian Religion of Voodoo which would originate on the Slave Island of St. Domingue.

 The Voodoo Religion that originated on the Island of St. Domingue was essentially a hybrid Religion derived by combining elements of Traditional West African Religion and the Catholic Christianity the Slaves were exposed to in the diaspora.